-Registering for Step 1 is a multi-step process that will take about two weeks.
-After the initial registration on the NBME website, the Office of Student and Academic Affairs (OSAA) verifies each student's enrollment and good standing.
+Registering for Step 1 is a multi-step process that will take about two to four weeks.
+After the initial registration on the NBME website, the Office of Student and Academic Affairs (OSAA) verifies each student’s enrollment and good standing.

 Once this is complete, you will receive an email regarding how to schedule your exam.
 You should complete this process as early as possible or by December 31 of your M2 year in order to maximize chances of obtaining desired testing location and date.

 You MUST successfully pass your Step 1 before beginning your 3rd year clerkships.

 The USMLE certification registration, application and instructions for completing them are available online at the NMBE website.

 Please apply using your UB email as part of the verification process by our office is to confirm you being an active medical student.

 Login using your USMLE ID and password or select “First-time User?” to obtain your USMLE ID and password.

 Class of 2026 USMLE Step 1 must be taken by Monday, June 24, 2024.

 You will select June-August or May-July as the three-month eligibility period in which you plan to take the exam.